Transportation Worker Identification Credential (TWIC)

 If you were denied a Transportation Worker Identification Credential (TWIC), you should contact an experienced TWIC lawyer today.
-At Brett O’Brien Law, LLC, we understand the TWIC appeal and waiver process and will put together a comprehensive appeal and/or waiver application on your behalf.
+At National Security Law Firm we understand the TWIC appeal and waiver process and will put together a comprehensive appeal and/or waiver application on your behalf.

 Often times, the TSA bases its initial determination of ineligibility on either inaccurate or incomplete information.
 In these cases, we recommend that you appeal that determination.
-At Brett O’Brien Law, LLC, if we determine that an appeal is necessary, we will gather official documentation relating to the underlying disqualifying criminal offense and submit them to the TSA to show either one or more of the following:
+At National Security Law Firm, LLC, if we determine that an appeal is necessary, we will gather official documentation relating to the underlying disqualifying criminal offense and submit them to the TSA to show either one or more of the following:

 - You were not convicted of the criminal offense and, instead, you were either found not guilty, the charge was dismissed or nolle prossed, or you were convicted of a lesser misdemeanor offense.